awsdocs/aws-control-tower-guide/doc_source/planning-your-deployment.md

 Enabling AWS Control Tower on an existing AWS Organizations organization provides several major enhancements to the organization\.
 + It allows for unified billing across your organization’s groups, because accounts added by AWS Control Tower will become part of your existing organization\.
-+ It gives you the ability to administer all accounts from one master account in your OU\.
++ It gives you the ability to administer all accounts from one management account in your OU\.
 + It simplifies how you apply and enforce guardrails that cover security and compliance for existing and new accounts\.

 **Important**